DanielGDS/NodeDialogueSystem/README.md

 ## DialogueNodeData
 - Dialogue Node Data is holding Dialogue Node's Dialogue Text, Character name, Dialogue ID and node's position data for graph.

+## DialogueParser
+- The included script includes full support for all the available features of this Node Dialogue System.
+- And as a bonus to everything else, a built-in effect for writing text for your visual novels or any texts.
+- And like the cherry on the cake, it also includes skipping the letter-by-letter effect when the mouse clicks on the text.

+##### 📫 If you have any questions, please contact me by email, and also help us further develop this repository with your suggestions.